Ages 1-2: The Beginning of the Toddler Years

 Finally, don’t be alarmed if your child starts making up funny words that don’t make sense to anyone but them!
 This is normal development and is called “protowords.”
 It’s their way of playing with speech sounds and getting used to forming correct words!
 This will begin to subside around 2-3 years of age.

 Another fun aspect to watch at this stage of growth is a child’s ability to move and complete motor tasks.
-At this stage of their lives, children should be able to complete the following tasks:
+At this stage of their lives, children skill development should include the completion of the following tasks:

 Your scheduled pediatrician appointments will confirm if your child is on track with these developmental milestones, or not.
 My doctor always states that if my kids aren’t doing something, we will most likely notice it in the next month and he has been right every time.